On the Fundamental Impossibility of Hallucination Control in Large Language Models

 \textbf{Complete Abstention}: \textit{"I don't have information about the outcome"} is truthful but fails to utilize available relevant knowledge, violating the expectation that good inference should reveal accessible information.

-\textbf{Hallucination}: \textit{"The negotiations resulted in a comprehensive trade agreement reducing tariffs by 15\%"} utilizes all knowledge and provides a complete answer but fabricates specific details, violating truthfulness.
+\textbf{Hallucination}: \textit{"The negotiations resulted in a comprehensive trade agreement reducing tariffs by 15\%"} utilizes all knowledge and provides a complete and immediately satisfactory answer but fabricates specific details, violating truthfulness.

-\textbf{Partial Knowledge}: \textit{"Countries A and B were negotiating a trade agreement, but I don't know the outcome"} is truthful and utilizes available knowledge but may appear unsatisfying compared to the decisive hallucinated response (training objectives and human preferences favor complete narratives).
+\textbf{Partial Knowledge}: \textit{"Countries A and B were negotiating a trade agreement, but I don't know the outcome"} is truthful and utilizes available knowledge but may appear irritating and unsatisfying compared to the decisive but hallucinated response (training objectives and human preferences favor complete narratives).

 \textbf{Overcautious}: \textit{"I'm not certain about any aspects of these negotiations"} avoids hallucination but disclaims even known facts, violating truthfulness about available information.